thetechdog/Movie-Rental-Manager/README.md

 - Add/Delete movies to/from database
 - Edit movie details
 - Mark a movie as rented, as well as keeping track of when it was rented and the time limit
-- State machine diagram included
+- State machine diagram included (not really a program feature but hey...)

 Updates coming *never*.
 The program is in romanian, no other translation is planned.